kookkui/SoloRPGs/_Bestiaries/Broken Shores/Ebonlodon.md

 parry: "No"

-description: "It is unclear if is a more mature Ebon Fin or some nightmarish mutation but this gargantuan shark-like creature dwarfs the Ebon Fin.
+description: "*It is unclear if is a more mature Ebon Fin or some nightmarish mutation but this gargantuan shark-like creature dwarfs the Ebon Fin.
 It is far larger, more aggressive and cunning than its smaller variant.
 Drifters have told tales claiming whole boats were swallowed by these beasts.
-It is said they lurk in huge caves in the depths of the ocean, only rarely coming to the surface."
+It is said they lurk in huge caves in the depths of the ocean, only rarely coming to the surface.*"

 ```